Although it is generally preferable to allow your dog to sleep inside at night, this isn’t possible in all situations.

 You can also take the old-school approach, and use a littler-style product to help cushion and insulate your dog’s home (you can actually put the litter under your dog’s blanket for the ultimate in canine comfort).
 Avoid hays or grasses, as they frequently harbor bacteria and parasites; instead, opt for wood shavings.

 Pine and cedar are the most popular choices, as they are relatively inexpensive, they exhibit pest-repelling properties, and they smell nice too.
 However, these odors are sometimes quite strong in enclosed spaces, and some dogs suffer from respiratory ailments after sleeping on shavings (particularly cedar shavings).
+You can read up on more pros and cons of various dog house bedding options here.

 Additionally, shavings can be quite dangerous for puppies and pregnant or whelping females, so they should be avoided in such cases.